MSW Online Option

 What technology skills do I need?

 In addition to knowing how to use the above technology the basic things you should know how to do prior to entering the program are web searches, library database searches, email communication including attaching files, creating documents in MS WORD and PowerPoint or other document and presentation software, and uploading video to You Tube.
-PSU has tutorials for some of these at D2L and Google Tutorials.
+PSU has tutorials for some of these at D2L tutorials and Google tutorials.
 You will also have an orientation to D2L, our learning management system, when you come to campus.

 How do I know if online learning will work for me?